 Other Seasonal Factors: Flights around Christmas can be hard to come by as many Cook Islanders who live abroad, particularly in New Zealand, are flying home to spend the holidays with their families.
 Accommodation shouldn’t be a problem as they will typically stay with their families.
 During the rest of the low season you may find flights and accommodation cheaper due to less demand, you may also find the island busier with locals rather than tourists with less visitors, and more locals returning home which is a fantastic atmosphere!
 Another highlight of visiting during the low season it the tropical delights from the local vegetation including fruits and stunning flowers including the beautiful traditional island flower, the frangipani.
 As an added bonus there are more daylight hours during the low season as it is summer, providing you additional beach and sunshine hours and you will often get to experience the beauty of a tropical island sunset.

-Time of Year: April to November
+Time of Year: 1 April to mid November

 Weather: Rarotonga's high season falls in the middle of a tropical winter, which is also the dry season.
 Temperatures range from typical Highs of 25°C to Lows of 19°C. Nights can get cool during this season, so it is a good ideal to pack a few warmer winter garments for evenings.
 Rarotonga’s high season is mildly cooler and drier than the summer low season..
 Weather will not necessarily be the dictating factor for your Rarotongan holiday due to it’s stability.
 In terms of weather, any time of year is going to provide beachy temperatures for a relaxing or adventurous island holiday!